Deer momee and dadee

 your sun david

-David is not a dunce.
+David is not slow at learning.
 In fact, according to the evaluations of a few professionals, he is rather intelligent.
 Yet he certainly has a problem, and he shares his problem with millions of other children and adults.
-David is dyslexic.
+David has dyslexia.

-The term “dyslexia” was introduced in 1884 by the German ophthalmologist, R. Berlin.
-He coined it from the Greek words dys meaning ill or difficult and lexis meaning word, and used it to describe a specific disturbance of reading in the absence of pathological conditions in the visual organs.
-In a later publication, in 1887, Berlin stated that dyslexia, “presuming right handedness,” is caused by a left-sided cerebral lesion.
-He spoke of “word-blindness” and detailed his observations with six patients with brain lesions who had full command over verbal communications but had lost the ability to read.
+The term dyslexia was introduced in 1884 by the German ophthalmologist R. Berlin.
+He coined it from the Greek words dys, meaning ill or difficult, and lexis, meaning word, and used it to describe a specific disturbance of reading without pathological conditions in the visual organs.
+In a later publication in 1887, Berlin stated that dyslexia, “presuming right-handedness,” is caused by a left-sided cerebral lesion.
+He spoke of “word blindness” and detailed his observations with six patients with brain lesions who had full command over verbal communications but had lost the ability to read.

-In the century to follow the narrow definition Berlin attached to the term dyslexia would broaden.
-Today the term dyslexia is frequently used to refer to a “normal” child — or adult — who seems much brighter than what his reading and written work suggest.
-While the term is mostly used to describe a severe reading problem, there has been little agreement in the literature or in practice concerning the definition of severe or the specific distinguishing characteristics that differentiate dyslexia from other reading problems.
+In the century to follow, the narrow definition Berlin attached to the term dyslexia would broaden.
+Today, the term dyslexia is frequently used to refer to a typical child — or adult — who seems brighter than what his reading and written work suggest.
+While the term is used primarily to describe a severe reading problem, there has been little agreement in the literature or practice concerning the definition of severe or the specific distinguishing characteristics that differentiate dyslexia from other reading problems.

-The terms dyseidetic and dysphonetic are generally used to describe two main types of dyslexia.
+The terms dyseidetic and dysphonetic describe two main types of dyslexia.

-The prominent characteristic of dyseidetic dyslexia, also called visual dyslexia, is the inability to revizualise the gestalt of the word.
-Usually, the child has little difficulty spelling words which may be long but are phonetically regular.
-It is the small but irregular non-phonetic words, such as what, the, talk, does, that create the greatest difficulty for this child.
+The prominent characteristic of dyseidetic dyslexia, also called visual dyslexia, surface dyslexia, or orthographic dyslexia, is the inability to revisualize the gestalt of words.
+Usually, the child has little difficulty spelling words that may be long but are phonetically regular.
+The small but irregular non-phonetic words, such as what, the, talk, and does, create the greatest difficulty for this child.